dmmolitor/dmmolitor.github.io/about.md

 permalink: /index.html
 ---

-I am a fifth-year PhD candidate in the [Department of Mathematics](https://www.math.ucla.edu/) at UCLA, where I work with [Deanna Needell](http://www.math.ucla.edu/~deanna/index.html).
+I am a sixth-year PhD candidate in the [Department of Mathematics](https://www.math.ucla.edu/) at UCLA, where I work with [Deanna Needell](http://www.math.ucla.edu/~deanna/index.html).
 <!-- \\[a^2 + b^2 = c^2\\] -->
 I graduated from Colorado College in 2014 with a BA degree in [Mathematics](https://www.coloradocollege.edu/academics/dept/mathematics/).